301 – Corrective Actions and Disciplinary Procedures

 3. Employees who perform their assignments in a professional manner will not be adversely affected by the few who do not;

-4. There exists a mechanism, through termination, to protect the operational integrity and high ideals of the HCSO from those few persons whose actions or omissions show that they should no longer be associated with the HCSO; and
+4. A mechanism exists, through suspension or termination, to protect the operational integrity and high ideals of the HCSO from those few persons whose actions or omissions reflect they should no longer be associated with the HCSO; and

 5. The HCSO has an avenue for the exercise of accountability.